Vail, Colorado is absolutely incredible in the summer and a dream destination for families.

 Vail, Colorado Family Vacation Activities

 Up on the mountain is Epic Discovery, accessible by the Eagle Bahn Gondola in Lionshead.
 There are all kinds of fun things to do there.
 We spent most of one day there and we didn’t do everything that was offered.
 You could easily spend the entire day here as a family.
 There are multiple rope courses, bungee trampolines, a rock climbing wall, summer tubing, an alpine coaster, and more.

-Our passes didn’t include the zip lining.
-Families can zip line for an addition cost.
-Unfortunately for us the zip lines were not open during our visit.
+Our passes didn’t include the zip-lining.
+Families can zip line for an additional cost.
+Unfortunately for us, the zip lines were not open during our visit.
 I heard they are really good.